Electromagnet: Simple solenoid

 Here ℓ_{a} is the distance between the end of the stop and the end of the plunger.
 The additional constant C_{1} for units of inches, pounds, and amperes with slender solenoids is about 2660.
-The second term within the bracket represents the same force as the stop-less solenoid above; the first term represents the attraction between the stop and the plunger.
+The first term inside the bracket represents the attraction between the stop and the plunger; the second term represents the same force as the solenoid without a stop ((1)).

-Some improvements can be made on the basic design.
+Some improvements can be made on this basic design.
 The ends of the stop and plunger are often conical.
 For example, the plunger may have a pointed end that fits into a matching recess in the stop.
 The shape makes the solenoid's pull more uniform as a function of separation.
 Another improvement is to add a magnetic return path around the outside of the solenoid (an "iron-clad solenoid").
 The magnetic return path, just as the stop, has little impact until the air gap is small.

 Physics

-An electric current flowing in a wire creates a magnetic field around the wire, due to Ampere's law (see drawing below).
-To concentrate the magnetic field, in an electromagnet the wire is wound into a coil with many turns of wire lying side by side.
+An electric current flowing in a wire creates a magnetic field around the wire, due to Ampere's law (see drawing of wire with magnetic field).
+To concentrate the magnetic field in an electromagnet, the wire is wound into a coil with many turns of wire lying side-by-side.
 The magnetic field of all the turns of wire passes through the center of the coil, creating a strong magnetic field there.
 A coil forming the shape of a straight tube (a helix) is called a solenoid.

-The direction of the magnetic field through a coil of wire can be found from a form of the right-hand rule.
+The direction of the magnetic field through a coil of wire can be determined by the right-hand rule.
 If the fingers of the right hand are curled around the coil in the direction of current flow (conventional current, flow of positive charge) through the windings, the thumb points in the direction of the field inside the coil.
 The side of the magnet that the field lines emerge from is defined to be the north pole.